How does the RDTI work?

 - if your business is in a tax loss position or your credit exceeds your tax to pay, you may be eligible to have all or some of your credit refunded in cash (up to a cap based on labour-related taxes) and/or carried forward to the next income year

-- from early 2023, you can apply for RDTI in-year payments - an interest-free loan that gives you regular cash payments, starting in the income year in which you’re carrying out R&D
+- you can apply for RDTI in-year payments - an interest-free loan that gives you regular cash payments, starting in the income year in which you’re carrying out R&D

 Find out more about how and when you receive your tax credit